DiveGearAdvice.comUpdated May 2026

 View on Amazon

-The [Shearwater Peregrine](https://www.amazon.com/dp/B0C8ZPB648?tag=divegearadvice-20&ascsubtag=dive-computer-watch-vs-wrist) is still the default recommendation on every diving forum.
-The larger display is genuinely easier to read in low-vis conditions with thick gloves.
-The user-replaceable AA battery means you are never stuck waiting for a charger — walk into any shop, buy a battery, dive.
+The [Shearwater Peregrine](https://www.amazon.com/dp/B0C8ZPB648?tag=divegearadvice-20&ascsubtag=dive-computer-watch-vs-wrist) is the default recommendation on every serious UK diving forum, and for good reason.
+The 2-inch OLED display is genuinely easier to read in low-vis conditions with thick gloves.
+The user-replaceable AA battery means you never get stuck waiting for a charger on a multi-day trip.

 Shearwater